 I thought I was doing well using debit all the time but I didn’t realize that I was holding myself back from important opportunities to get credit in future.
 Not only is a long credit history important for getting lucrative points earning rewards credit cards but it’s also important for securing mortgage loans, etc.

 My significant other and I used the companion pass for all of our domestic travel for two years.
 We traveled to LA, Vegas, NYC, Boston, Salt Lake City, Cleveland, and Denver among other places.
-It was a fun two years – all thanks to travel hacking.
+It was a fun two years – all thanks to travel rewards.

 Tip – get the companion pass in December and then don’t earn the points until January to take advantage of the full two years.
 We missed out on a few months of free travel because we got approved for the card and hit the minimum spend in April.

-How I Hack International Travel
+How I Save on International Travel

 The great thing about United awards is that you are allowed free one-ways.
 A free-one way is an extra segment that you add to your trip, often up to a year after your original trip, for free.